EveWeb/Lente/README.md

 Single Page Website
 ===================

-This is my own project to practice my skills, and update the whole look and feel of this project to make it presentable.
+I made this project as one of my portfolio and also to practice my skills, I just update the whole look and feel of this project to make it presentable.

 Here are the framework I used: